Dissipative phase transitions in $n$-photon driven quantum nonlinear resonators

-These results could also be relevant in field of quantum technologies and quantum information encoding.
+These results could also be relevant in the field of quantum technologies and quantum information encoding.
 Symmetry breaking in second-order DPTs has been demonstrated to be a resource to improve the sensitivity of quantum measurement protocols \cite{di2021critical,HeugelPRL19}.
 Our work proves that such kind of enhancement can only be attained for $n=2$ or $n=4$.
-Furthermore, our results may pose constraints for the exploitation of nonlinear driven resonators for the encoding of bosonic codes.
-As it been recently proposed \cite{gravina2022critical,LieuPRL20}, detuning and critical phenomena may play a key role in the storing quantum information.
-The metastability of the vacuum may also prove an obstacle towards a rapid and reliable initialization of bosonic qubits.
+Furthermore, our results may pose constraints for the exploitation of nonlinear-driven resonators for the encoding of bosonic codes.
+As it has been recently proposed \cite{gravina2022critical,PRLLieu20}, detuning and critical phenomena may play a key role in storing quantum information.
+The metastability of the vacuum may also prove an obstacle to a rapid and reliable initialization of bosonic qubits.

-This work paves the way to future intriguing research directions.
+This work paves the way for future intriguing research directions.
 Among them, we mention the study of the dynamical properties of these systems in connection with quantum trajectories approaches, and the emergence of chaotic behavior in highly nonlinear quantum resonators.